translate/virtaal/docs/using_virtaal.rst

 .. _using_virtaal#copy_a_placeable_to_the_target:

-Copy a placeable to the target
+Copy a Placeable to the Target
 ------------------------------

 :doc:`Placeables <placeables>` are special parts of the text that can be